readthedocs/ethicalads.io/content/pages/vision.md

 * Details of the page where the advertisement is shown including:

-  * The name, keywords, or programming language associated with the project being viewed
+  * The name and keywords associated with the publisher's content
-  * Content of the page (eg. H1, title, theme, etc.)
+  * Content of the page (eg. H1, title, etc.)
   * Whether the page is being viewed from a mobile device

 * General geography

   * We allow advertisers to target ads to a list of countries or to exclude countries from their advertising.
-For ads targeting the USA, we also support targeting by state or by metro area (DMA specifically).
+    For ads targeting the USA, we also support targeting by state.
   * We geolocate a user's IP address to a country when a request is made.

-Read the Docs uses GeoLite2 data created by [MaxMind](http://maxmind.com>).

 ## Do Not Track Policy

 EthicalAds supports Do Not Track (DNT) and respects users' tracking preferences.
-For more details, see the [Do Not Track section](/privacy-policy/#our-use-of-cookies-and-tracking) of our privacy policy.
+For more details, see the [Do Not Track section]({filename}/pages/privacy-policy.md#our-use-of-cookies-and-tracking) of our privacy policy.

 ## Join us